 Once the initial patterns are identified, the researcher categorizes these into distinct categories of description.
 Each category represents a qualitatively different way of understanding the phenomenon, and together, they capture the range of perspectives present in the data.
 The goal is not to quantify these categories but to describe them in a way that highlights the key differences in how the phenomenon is perceived.

 After identifying the categories, the researcher creates an "outcome space," which is a visual or descriptive representation of the relationships between these categories.
-The outcome space shows how the different understandings relate to each other, providing a comprehensive overview of the variations in experience within the group.
+The outcome space shows how the different understandings relate to each other, providing a complete overview of the variations in experience within the group.

 The final step involves reflecting on the categories and the outcome space to ensure that they represent the data and the research question.
 This phase may also involve revisiting the data to refine the categories or the relationships between them, ensuring a robust analysis.